ehmicky/log-process-errors/README.md

 [chat with us on Gitter](https://gitter.im/ehmicky/log-process-errors) if you're unclear about how to use this project.

-If you found a bug or would like to request a feature, please [submit an issue on GitHub](../../issues) instead.
+If you found a bug or would like to request a new feature, please [submit an issue on GitHub](../../issues) instead.
 Don't hesitate: this project needs bug reports and feature requests to improve.